Before approaching sponsors, create a short info packet with three tiers of sponsorship.

 Sponsorship packets don't need to be fancy — just explain what a hackathon is and how they can prepare to get the most out of it.
 The prospectus should clearly inform about the value they'll be getting by investing in your hackathon, mention a few things sponsors have done at other hackathons that you thought were awesome as well.
 If you're organising a returning event, adding in metrics from the last years can be great way to attract new sponsors.

-We recommend including three sponsorship tiers: reasonable, moderate, and expensive.
-(Anyone tier should not comprise more than 25 per cent of your budget.)
+- We recommend including three sponsorship tiers: reasonable, moderate, and expensive.
+(Any one tier should not comprise more than 25% of your budget.)

 - Let companies know custom packages are available.